Vadym Prystaiko: Career

 Prystaiko meets with U.S. Secretary of State Michael R. Pompeo in Kyiv, Ukraine on 31 January 2020.

 In December 2014, he was named Deputy Foreign Minister and head of the apparatus under Foreign Minister Pavlo Klimkin.

 He was Head of the Mission of Ukraine to NATO from 7 July 2017 until 29 August 2019.

 On 22 May 2019, Prystaiko was appointed Deputy Head of the Presidential Administration by the decree of the President of Ukraine.
 He was a Member of the National Investment Council (21 June 2019).

 On 29 August 2019, he became Minister of Foreign Affairs of Ukraine in the Government of Oleksiy Honcharuk.
 But on 4 March 2020, he was released from the post and appointed Vice Prime Minister for Euro-Atlantic Integration in the Government of Denys Shmyhal.
 On 4 June 2020, he was released from this post.

 From 20 July 2020 to 21 July 2023, he was Ambassador of Ukraine to the UK.

 On 30 December 2020, Prystaiko became a Representative of Ukraine in the International Maritime Organization (IMO).

 In February 2022, during the prelude to the Russian invasion of Ukraine, Prystaiko said UK defence secretary's Ben Wallace's comparison of diplomatic efforts with Russia to the appeasement policies of the 1930s was unhelpful.
 Prystaiko warned, "There's panic everywhere, not just in people's minds, but in financial markets as well" and it was "hurting the Ukrainian economy on sort of the same level as people leaving the embassy".

 On 21 July 2023, Prystaiko was sacked as Ukraine's ambassador to the United Kingdom by President Zelenskyy using a Presidential decree.
 No reason as to the sacking was given.
 He was also sacked from his role as the Ukrainian representative to the International Maritime Organization.

 Personal life

-Prystayko's father Volodymyr Ilyich Pristayko (1941–2008) was Lieutenant General of Justice and Vice director of the SBU, and in 1991 he started working in a commission of adaptation of laws to EU standards and on rehabilitation of politically repressed.
+Prystayko's father Volodymyr Pristayko (1941–2008) was Lieutenant General of Justice and Vice director of the SBU, and in 1991 he started working in a commission of adaptation of laws to EU standards and on rehabilitation of politically repressed.
 He was an Honored Lawyer of Ukraine.

 He is married to Inna Prystaiko.
 They have two sons.